Journey to the Emerald Isle

 Trim

 Trim is the site of the largest Norman castle in Ireland - built in the late 1100's by Hugh de Lacy (or deLancy?), who ruled Ireland on behalf of Henry II.
 The castle keep is in remarkably good shape - it has been excavated quite recently and we were able to climb the old winding staircase all the way to the top - which provided beautiful views of the surrounding countryside.
-The castle stands right on the Boyne River, which serves as part of the moat.
-This castle was actually so well preserved that it was used as two major locations in the film, "Braveheart."
-It stood in for both York Castle and the walls of London where William Wallace was executed.

 I met Rob back at the Arlington around 4:00.
 We ate at Gallegher's Restaurant - lamb boxty, a potato pancake filled with meat - then made our usual trek to St. Stephen's Green to feed the ducks.
 Headed for bed quite early, resting up for our trip home.